Cheap and free things to do this half term

 Do you want to save this article to read later?
 You need to be signed in for this feature

-Wondering how to entertain the kids during the May half term and looking for cheap or free things to do?
-Look no further..
+Wondering how to entertain the kids on a budget during October's half term?
+Look no further...

 Take in a free event